21324142

 授業時間外の学習

-* The lecture slides (PPT) will also be available for your review.
+- The lecture slides will be made available for review.
+Please utilize them as a resource for independent study.

 成績評価方法および評価基準